 Top of the page

-Stop to think a moment.
+Stop and think a moment.
 When you're in need, how does it feel to accept help from another person?
 Do you feel relief, or gratitude?
 Maybe something else?
 How does it feel when you and your helper don't agree?
 No one likes to be told what to do, right?

 That's why caregiving is an art.
 At its best, it's an other-centred way of thinking, asking, listening, and responding.
 That can mean: